Howler monkey: Sleeping

+Evolution

+Fossil evidence from the Miocene epoch provides insight into the early evolution of howler monkeys.
+Mandible fossils of the extinct species Stirtonia victoriae from Colombia, dated to around 13 million years ago, show dental features consistent with leaf-eating.
+This suggests that folivory in the howler monkey lineage arose early and may have supported increased body size, as well as the later development of anatomical features associated with their characteristic vocalizations.

 Relationship with humans

 While they are not usually aggressive, brown howler monkeys do not take well to captivity and are of bad-tempered and unfriendly disposition.
 However, the black howler monkey (Alouatta caraya) is a relatively common pet in contemporary Argentina due to its gentle nature (in comparison to the capuchin monkey's aggressive tendencies), in spite of its lesser intelligence, as well as the liabilities of the size of it and the monkey's vocalizations.

 John Lloyd Stephens described the howler monkeys at the Maya ruins of Copán as "grave and solemn, almost emotionally wounded, as if officiating as the guardians of consecrated ground".
 To the Mayas of the Classic period, they were the divine patrons of the artisans, especially scribes and sculptors.
 They were seen as gods in some tribes, and the long, sleek tail was worshipped for its beauty.
 Copán, in particular, is famous for its representations of howler monkey gods.
 Two howler monkey brothers play a role in the myth of the Maya Hero Twins included in the Popol Vuh, a widely feared tale of soul and passion.